 Most models are listed as water resistant for residential patios.
 But if your patio is very exposed, you’ll need to look at a patio heater with an IP67 or IP68 waterproof rating.
 It means the heater can handle a little more beating from the weather than heaters with a lower rating.

 Unless the manufacturer states, it is possible; you better steer away from such a practice.
 Propane heaters are certified only for LPG use.
 Altering it can cause irreparable damage and will void your warranty.
 It’s better to buy a natural gas heater from the very start.

 You will want to stick to moderate weather when using any patio heater.
 Don’t operate a patio heater when there are high winds over 24mph.
 Strong winds can blow out the flame or tip over the heater which can cause a fire.

 After you buy the heater of your choice, the fuel type will determine how cheap or expensive it will be to operate the said heater.
 Propane heaters are the most expensive in the long run.

-It can cost you about $1.70 per hour on a 40,000BTU propane heater while natural gas heaters are cheaper rating at 48 cents per hour on the same BTU rating and heating the same size space.
+It can cost you about $1.70 per hour on a 40,000BTU propane heater while natural gas patio heaters are cheaper rating at 48 cents per hour on the same BTU rating and heating the same size space.
 Electric heaters fall in the in-between category costing 60 cents for a 4,000W heater.

 Enjoy your outdoors a couple of months longer with our best powerful patio heaters list.
-Whether you are looking to own a gas, wood, or electric heater, we have something for everyone’s outdoor areas, even if you want 40,000 BTU.
+Whether you are looking to own a gas, wood, or electric heater, we have something for everyone’s outdoor areas, even if you want 40,000 or 48,000 BTU.

 Apart from heat source consideration, consider your space, follow safety measures, and remember you can always ask for help if the assembly is a little tricky.